developer-zebra/developer-zebra-site/src/ddt/2-1/guide/about/index.md

 ---
-title: About Diagnostic Tool
+title: About Device Diagnostic Tool
 layout: guide.html
-product: Diagnostic Tool
+product: Device Diagnostic Tool
 productversion: '2.1'
 ---

 ## Overview

-Diagnostic Tool instantly tests and diagnoses the hardware operability on Zebra mobile devices to determine system health and functionality.
+Device Diagnostic Tool instantly tests and diagnoses the hardware operability on Zebra mobile devices to determine system health and functionality.
 Where appropriate, Zebra Help Desk uses this tool for troubleshooting device issues, relying on the results to provide optimum steps to reach a resolution.
 It is useful for quickly troubleshooting device issues, resulting to increased worker productivity, limited device downtime, and unnecessary returns to the Zebra Repair Center.

 Hardware features tested: